Uprising: Join or Die

-Uprising: Join or Die, also known as simply Uprising, is an action real-time strategy video game by American developer Cyclone Studios, released in North America on October 14, 1997 and in Japan on July 24, 1998 for Windows.
+Uprising: Join or Die is an action real-time strategy video game by American developer Cyclone Studios, released in North America on October 14, 1997 and in Japan on July 24, 1998 for Windows.
 The player controls a powerful combat vehicle known as the Wraith that transports rebel units onto the battlefield, fighting against the military.
 For the first few months of its development, it had no script written for it and as the release date neared, gameplay videos were created to demonstrate its support for the 3dfx graphics card.
 It received a port to the PlayStation as Uprising X, which was released in December 1998; and before that, a sequel, Uprising 2: Lead and Destroy, was released for the PC on December 9, 1998.

 Upon release, it garnered generally favorable reviews.
 It was praised for its graphical presentation and gameplay as well as its online multiplayer support, but drew some criticism for its overly difficult computer-controlled enemies and control schemes.
 It was awarded the title of 1997's best action game by Computer Games Strategy Plus.
-The game received a GOG and Steam rerelease in March and May 2016 respectively.
+The game received a GOG.com and Steam rerelease in March and May 2016 respectively.

 Gameplay

 Locking onto an enemy - this shows the first-person perspective of the game.

 Missions in Uprisings single-player campaign are structured around building and fortifying bases in order to amass enough offensive capability to attack, defeat, and claim enemy bases.
-Unlike many RTS games, bases must be built upon predetermined points on the map.
+Bases must be built upon predetermined points on the map.
 By positioning the Wraith over a claim square, players can call down a Citadel, which allows for additional structures to be built at that location.
 The number of structures that can be built at any one control point can vary, and the resources that can be drawn from them are likewise finite.
 In order to augment resource generation and building capacity past what is currently available to them, players must scout and claim additional base locations, often by force.
 A scenario will typically end once all base locations are under player control, though occasionally missions will have other objectives as well.
 After each mission, the player is granted currency with which to upgrade units, structures, and their Wraith.

-At the beginning of the single player campaign, the player has two weapons (a Gatling laser and heat seeking missiles), though these can be upgraded to weapons such as heat seeking missiles, landmines and mortar bombs - these weapons, along with the Wraith's armor, are upgradeable.
+At the beginning of the single-player campaign, the player has two weapons (a Gatling laser and heat seeking missiles), though these can be upgraded to weapons such as heat seeking missiles, landmines and mortar bombs - these weapons, along with the Wraith's armor, are upgradeable.
 All structures are available to the player at the start of the game and like the weapons and the Wraith's armor, can be upgraded to varying levels.